How to speak in front of an audience

 There is always someone who knows more or different things about a subject than you do.
 How bad is that?
 Indeed, there are enough who do not know that.
 And if you are invited somewhere, there was apparently a question about what you know about it.
 The biggest speakers don't want to be the best speakers or the ones with the most knowledge.
 They want to convey what they know about it.
 No more and no less.

-What if I believe that my audience does not find my story catchy?
+What if I believe that my audience will not think my story is catchy?

 Telling a story in a way that the public can hold attention is a profession in its own.
 This depends, among other things, on a number of aspects: